Governing equations

 The mass conservation equations for the particle phase and fluid phase are written as:

-where $\rho^a, \rho^b$ are the particle and fluid density, respectively, $g_i$ is the gravitational acceleration, $f_i$ is an external volume force and $p$ is the fluid pressure. $f_i$ is the external force that drives the flow.
-The fluid stress $\tau^b_{ij}$ includes fluid grain-scale (viscous) stress and fluid Reynolds stresses (see section Fluid phase shear stress) and $\tilde{p}^a, \tau^a_{ij}$ are the particle normal stress and shear stress (see section Particle phase stress).
-The last two terms on the right-hand-side (RHS) of eq3 and eq4 are the momentum coupling between the fluid phase and particle phase through the drag force, where $K$ is the drag parameter.
+where are the particle and fluid density, respectively, is the gravitational acceleration, is an external volume force and is the fluid pressure. is the external force that drives the flow.
+The fluid stress includes fluid grain-scale (viscous) stress and fluid Reynolds stresses (see section Fluid phase shear stress) and are the particle normal stress and shear stress (see section Particle phase stress).
+The last two terms on the right-hand-side (RHS) of eq3 and eq4 are the momentum coupling between the fluid phase and particle phase through the drag force, where is the drag parameter.
 In particular the second to the last term represents the averaged drag force due to mean relative velocity between fluid and particle phases, while the last term represents the fluid turbulent suspension term, also called drift velocity by Simonin (1991).
 This term is due to the correlation of sediment concentration and fluid velocity fluctuations and the gradient transport assumption is adopted here for its closure.
-Hence, $\nu_t^{b}$ is the turbulent viscosity to be calculated using a turbulence closure, and $S_{US} = 1/\sigma_c$ is the inverse of the the Schmidt number.
+Hence, is the turbulent viscosity to be calculated using a turbulence closure, and is the inverse of the the Schmidt number.
 This term is equivalent to the turbulent suspension flux of the Rouse profile in the two-phase flow formalism (see Chauchat (2018) appendix 1 for a detailed demonstration).
 Other forces such as the lift force or the added mass force could play a role in sediment transport, according to Jha and Bombardelli (2010), the lift force in dilute suspended sediment transport only represent 4% of the drag force and the added mass force can be of order of 10% in the near bed region.

-where $d_{eff}= {\psi}d$ is the effective sediment diameter, in which $\psi$ is the shape factor and $d$ is the particle diameter.
-The hindrance function $\beta^{-h_{Exp}}$ represents the drag increase when the particle volume concentration increases. $h_{Exp}$ is the hindrance exponent that depends on the particulate Reynolds number (Di Felice (1994)).
-For simplicity, the value of $h_{Exp}$ is assumed to be constant (default value is 2.65), and its value can be specified from the constant/transportProperties file in SedFoam-2312.
-This hypothesis is valid for particulate Reynolds numbers lower than unity or larger than 300, within this range the exponent value decreases down to $h_{Exp}\approx2$ .
-The drag coefficient $C_d$ is calculated as:
+where is the effective sediment diameter, in which is the shape factor and is the particle diameter.
+The hindrance function represents the drag increase when the particle volume concentration increases. is the hindrance exponent that depends on the particulate Reynolds number (Di Felice (1994)).
+For simplicity, the value of is assumed to be constant (default value is 2.65), and its value can be specified from the constant/transportProperties file in SedFoam-2312.
+This hypothesis is valid for particulate Reynolds numbers lower than unity or larger than 300, within this range the exponent value decreases down to .
+The drag coefficient is calculated as:

-in which, the particulate Reynolds number $Re_p$ is defined as: $Re_p=\beta\parallel\mathbf{u^b-u^a}\parallel d_{eff}/\nu^b$ , where $\nu^b$ stands for the fluid kinematic viscosity.
+in which, the particulate Reynolds number is defined as: , where stands for the fluid kinematic viscosity.
 This drag model can be chosen by the keyword `‘GidaspowSchillerNaumann’' in the file constant/interfacialProperties and it is especially well adapted for dealing with suspended particles.
 For situations in which the fluid flow inside the porous sediment bed has to be accurately solved, other drag models are available in SedFoam-2312.
 The major issue in developing an Eulerian two-phase flow model is to provide closure laws for turbulence closures and granular stress models.
 This will be extensively discussed in the following subsections, particularly different modeling options available in SedFoam-2312 are presented.

 Fluid phase shear stress

-Because the present model equations are obtained by averaging over turbulence, the fluid stresses consist of a large-scale component $R_{ij}^{bt}$ (i.e., Reynolds stress) and a grain-scale stress $r_{ij}^b$ , which includes the viscous stress and an additional effect due to fluid-particle interaction at grain scale.
+Because the present model equations are obtained by averaging over turbulence, the fluid stresses consist of a large-scale component (i.e., Reynolds stress) and a grain-scale stress , which includes the viscous stress and an additional effect due to fluid-particle interaction at grain scale.
 The total fluid stress is written as:

-where, $\nu_{Eff}^{b}=\nu_t^{b}+\nu^{mix}$ is the fluid phase effective viscosity with $\nu_t^{b}$ being the eddy viscosity, and $\nu^{mix}$ is the mixture viscosity. $S_{ij}^b$ is the deviatoric part of the fluid phase strain rate tensor defined as:
+where, is the fluid phase effective viscosity with being the eddy viscosity, and is the mixture viscosity. is the deviatoric part of the fluid phase strain rate tensor defined as:

-The Reynolds stress tensor $R_{ij}^{bt}$ is modeled as:
+The Reynolds stress tensor is modeled as:

 and the viscous stress tensor is modeled as: